Find Affordable College Courses

 9 Yearly Graduations

 The 8th most popular school in the country for pharmaceutics and drug design majors who are seeking their master's degree is University of Kansas.
 Each year, around 26,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,092 per year, while in-state graduate students, on average, pay $9,989 per year.
-The pharmaceutics and drug design program at University of Kansas awarded 9 master's degrees during the 2020-2021 school year.
-Of these students, 56% were women and 22% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $10,596 per year, while in-state graduate students, on average, pay $10,488 per year.
+During the most recent year for which we have data, 9 people received their master's degree in pharmaceutics and drug design from KU.
+Of these students, 60% were women and 40% were members of underrepresented racial-ethnic groups.

 #9